 Expat parents looking to educate their children in Korea should prepare themselves for a society that puts enormous emphasis on academic performance – an emphasis that also spills into the international schools in South Korea.

-South Korean parents treat education as a household’s top priority, spending as much as three times on education as their American counterparts.
-A typical school-going child in South Korea spends eight hours a day in school, and up to six additional hours reviewing school work at cram schools called hagwons.
+South Korean parents treat education as a top priority, spending as much as three times more on education than their American counterparts.
+A typical school-going child in South Korea spends eight hours a day in school, and up to six additional hours reviewing school work at private institutions called hagwons.

 There are several good international schools, especially American-curriculum schools, due to the presence of various United States Army bases and a sizeable expat community.